 Comedic kung fu

-In 1973, a stock market crash brought on an economic recession in Hong Kong, which promoted moviegoers to seek out comedies and satiric films.
+In 1973, a stock market crash brought on an economic recession in Hong Kong, which promoted movie goers to seek out comedies and satiric films.
 To adjust to the changing climate, studios began making comedic kung fu, merging martial arts with slapstick and Cantonese satire.

-A major milestone in the history of comedic kung fu is the 1978 movie Drunken Master, which turned its leading actor Jackie Chan into a major movie star and helped the genre of kung fu comedy take root around the world, including markets such as Europe and North America.
+A major milestone in the history of comedic kung fu is the 1978 movie Drunken Master, which turned its leading actor Jackie Chan into a major movie star and helped the genre kung fu comedy take root around the world, including markets such as Europe and North America.

 Along with Sammo Hung, Jackie Chan integrated techniques from Peking Opera into the kung fu genre.
 Both Hung and Chan were trained in Peking Opera (Jīngjù), a form of Chinese opera that combines music and song with acrobatics, dancing and miming.
-Hung and Chan are largely responsible for the fluidity and acrobatic elegance featured in the comedic kung fu movies, which eventually spread to non-comedic kung fu films as well.
+Hung and Chan are largely responsible for the fluidity and acrobatic elegance featured in the comedic kung fu movies, and which eventually spread to non-comedic kung fu films as well.